WiproOpenSource/openbdre/README.md

  - File registry - can be used to register e.g. ingested files or a raw file as an output of an upstream.
  - Execution statistics logging (key/value)
  - Executed hive queries and data lineage information.
- - Java APIs that ingrates with Big Data with non-Big Data applications alike.
+ - Java APIs that integrates with Big Data with non-Big Data applications alike.
  - Job monitoring and proactive/reactive alerting
 - Data ingestion framework
  - Tabular data from RDBMS